Training a 70B model from scratch: open-source tools, evaluation datasets, and learnings

 For all of the above tools, we expanded upon our process for creating and utilizing them in the following blog posts:

-We found that both open-source and closed models achieved nearly 100% accuracy on some datasets when evaluated only on good, unambiguous questions.
-We are sharing our updated datasets to enable other teams to easily evaluate their own models on code and reasoning-related tasks.
+We are sharing datasets for model evaluation, consisting of high-quality subsets of 11 public datasets, and a set of original questions for code comprehension.
+We found that both open-source and closed models achieved nearly 100% accuracy on some datasets when evaluated only on high-quality, unambiguous questions.
 For more on why we selected these particular datasets, as well as details about the process of creating the data and the actual datasets themselves, see our detailed write-up on evaluations.

 2. From bare metal to high-performance training: Infrastructure scripts and best practices